 "Real business is being lost.
 This calls for a strategic re-thinking of our transportation system, its role, its contribution, its needs.
 And then, a plan to deliver that system."
+The Givens Survey participants suggested several givens to be assessed for their applicability today (overleaf).
 "Start with taking a hard look at the givens we have been accepting as fact.
 They might be myths."

-Policy "myths"

-•

-True 0001/ 7

-r

-Government is in deficit

-Regulation is a bad thing

-User Pay is a universal fix

-Market forces will determine the system and the private sector will pay for it

-Transportation is a discrete entity
+Policy "myths" True Today?
+Government\ is in deficit Regulation is a bad thing User Pay is a universal fix Market forces will determine the system and the private sector will pay for it Transportation is a discrete entity The Reality No, not any longer - the money is available.

-The Reality

-No, not any longer - the money is available.
 What is in question is where transportation ranks in government funding priorities.
 So is anarchy!
 Smarter, not more, regulation is needed to control extreme behaviour, from self-destructive practices to exercising monopoly powers.
 Not all essential parts of the system have the traffic densities or critical mass to generate sufficient funds from direct users for construction and maintenance.
 Rural, remote, and new parts of the transportation system must at least initially be supported by public resources in the national interest.
 Our economy is driven by trade, and trade depends on transportation.
-Policies pertaining to both are intertwined, with transportation in a supporting role.

-References to "government" during the interviews generally did not specify a particular level of government.
+Policies pertaining to both are intertwined, with transportation in a supporting role. \References to "government" during the interviews generally did not specify a particular level of government.
 Industry "myths"

-True Today?